-There are vacant lots in the district and are indicated on the map as such.
-While the vacant lots have not been identified in this report as being a historically contributing care should be taken with their development as many were likely previously used by settlers for open lawn, natural landscape, or at the water's edge had small commercial fishing structures located on them, all of a smaller scale and not obstructing the views of the water.
-Development of these open spaces, many previously a part of land with a contributing structure, needs to develop in a manner that is compatible with that structure and the surrounding district.
+The vacant lots in the district are indicated on the map as such.
+While the vacant lots have not been identified in this report as being historically contributing, care should be taken with their development as many were likely previously used by native people and settlers as open lawn or landscapes.
+Although open area at the water's edge may have once had commercial fishing structures located on them, these were small in scale and did not obstruct the views of the water.
+Development of these open spaces, many previously on land containing a contributing structure, needs to develop in a manner that is compatible with that structure and the surrounding district.